survivejs/webpack-book/manuscript/developing/04_linting.md

 Linting is one of those techniques that can help you make fewer mistakes while coding JavaScript.
 You can spot issues before they become actual problems.
 Modern editors and IDEs offer strong support for popular tools allowing you to detect possible issues as you are developing.

 Despite this, it is a good idea to set them up with webpack or at least in a separate task that gets run regularly.
-That allows you to cancel a production build that might not be up to your standards while enforcing teamwide standards.
+That allows you to cancel a production build that may not be up to your standards.

 ## Brief Introduction to ESLint